posativ/acrylamid/docs/idea.rst

    layout.
 If the content changes, only this specific item must be re-compiled.
    If you modify your layout, all content is retrieved from cache.

 #.
 Lazy evaluation.
-Acrylamid is so lazy; it even delays the import of libraries.
+Acrylamid is that lazy; it even delays the import of
+   libraries.
 If you write your current article in Markdown, why should it initialize ``docutils`` that takes nearly half a second to import?

 That is the idea behind.
 Now how it is actually implemented.
 Instead of rushing from beginning to the end, we do it reverse.